Home » Can You Stop Spammers From Using Your Email Address?

 Spammers using your email address?

-You’ve heard in the news about company and website databases that are hacked.
-When this happens, you may get an email from a website or service that you’ve used prompting you to change your password.
+You’ve heard in the news about hacked company and website databases.
+When this happens, you may get an email from a website or service that you’ve used, prompting you to change your password.
 Please do it.

 Within these breaches are email addresses.
-Sometimes they are used to email folks to try and sell them something.
-Other times they are used to try and get those on the receiving end to click through and either provide more information (phishing) and attempt to infect their computers.
+Sometimes, they are used to email folks to try and sell them something.
+Other times, they are used to trying to get those on the receiving end to click through and either provide more information (phishing) or attempt to infect their computers.

 Email addresses can also be “farmed” from contacts you’ve communicated with who’ve been infected.
 I’ve had this happen to me over the years.
 Here’s an example from a site visitor: